This June 2022 review cited twenty 2022 papers for relationships between Parkinson’s disease and gut microbiota:

 “Such positive effects of taurine on glutathione levels may be explained by the fact that cysteine is the essential precursor to both metabolites, whereby taurine supplementation may drive metabolism of cysteine towards GSH synthesis.”

-I came across the first paper by it citing a 2021 review:
+I came across this first paper by it citing All about the betaine, Part 2:

 “This review focuses on biological and beneficial effects of dietary betaine (trimethylglycine), a naturally occurring and crucial methyl donor that restores methionine homeostasis in cells.
 Betaine is endogenously synthesized through metabolism of choline, or exogenously consumed through dietary intake.